monarch-initiative/phenogrid/tests/behave/README.md

 These are the tags that we're currently using in the tests (in case you want to check or remove just a subset).

-- ui: tests written for the Monarch-app UI, likely Selenium
+- ui: tests written for the UI, likely Selenium
-- data: tests specific to testing the sanity of Monarch data
+- data: tests specific to testing the sanity of data

 # Install Python virtualenv

-## Ubuntu 14.04 LTS
+## On Ubuntu 14.04 LTS

 Setup the python environment in the right place.